 In 1952, the Universal Product Code (UPC) (that is, barcodes on retail products) was patented at Drexel Institute of Technology by Joseph Woodland, Bernard Silver and George Laurer.
 The original UPC was actually a circle, but was later transferred over to a square.
 Since the design was created, other types of codes have been invented to help identify products and to direct customers to websites through mobile phones.

-In 1963, Lawrence Herbert invented the Pantone Matching System which is a standard color reproduction system used for graphic arts, printing, publishing, packaging, paint, textiles and more.
+Lawrence Herbert invented the Pantone Matching System which is a standard color reproduction system used for graphic arts, printing, publishing, packaging, paint, textiles and more.
 When the system was first originated, it was used mainly for medical firms and for the fashion and cosmetic industries.
 Thanks to Herbert, engineers all over the world have used the Pantone color chart to mix, match and create a mass of products and designs.

 In 1966, the New York Subway System displayed their first maps and signage thanks to Bob Noorda and Massimo Vignelli from Vignelli Associates.
 The signs present minimal text, arrows and color-coded discs to easily show commuters what subway line they would need to ride through the city.
 In 1972, just a few years later, Vignelli designed the subway diagram shown below in the gallery.

-In 1970, Gary Anderson created the universal recycling symbol, which was the winning composition in the Container Corporation of America design competition.
+Gary Anderson created the universal recycling symbol, which was the winning composition in the Container Corporation of America design competition.
 You can find his symbol on plastic bottles, cardboard boxes, aluminum cans, glass bottles and more earth-friendly products.

-In 1981, IBM’s eye-catching design puzzle was created by Paul Rand to support the company’s motto “THINK”.
+IBM’s eye-catching design puzzle was created by Paul Rand to support the company’s motto “THINK”.
 This design puzzle, called a Rebus, uses pictures to represent letters or words and challenges observers to figure out what the design is portraying.

-In 1984, AIGA award winner Clement Mok worked with Apple to create “Mac Squiggles” and other designs for Macintosh software programs.
+Clement Mok worked with Apple to create “Mac Squiggles” and other designs for Macintosh software programs.
 Over the years, Mok has spoken and written to designers all over the United States, encouraging them to take their careers to the next level.

 In 1995, the nutrition fact label was created by Burkey Belser for the US Food and Drug Administration (FDA) to inform shoppers of the amount of fat, calories, sodium, carbohydrates, sugar and vitamins they were consuming.
 Recently, the FDA announced that the label will receive a facelift, making it easier to read and understand calorie intake.